ingfaustogonzalez/spelling-bee-practice-game/README.md

 # 🐝🇫🇷 Jeu d'Épellation en Français

-Spelling Bee Practice Game in French
+French Spelling Bee Practice Game

 ## 📖 Description

-This project is a French web-based Spelling Bee Practice Game developed entirely independently using Python and the Streamlit framework.
-It was created as a personalized educational tool to help prepare for a real French spelling bee competition.
+An interactive **French web-based Spelling Bee Practice Game** developed entirely independently using Python and the Streamlit framework.
+It was created as a personalized learning tool to help prepare for a real French spelling bee competition, through audio, repetition, and adaptative difficulty.
 The application played a key role in improving spelling performance and contributed to successful results in the competition.

 The system uses a SQLite3 database to store words along with their corresponding context phrases and difficulty levels (**Easy, Medium, Hard**).
 It supports multiple users, including an admin account, allowing personalized tracking of progress and performance over time.